superbenefit/knowledge-base/notes/primitives/stakeholder-governance.md

 In web3, **Stakeholder Governance** is primarily used as a secure way for financial contributors to pool and cooperatively allocate funds in the form of **grants**.
 This is often performed under the banner of [a single DAO](https://molochdao.com/) but can also be [part of a larger community](https://match.optimism.io/).
 Stakeholder groups can also form spontaneously as a result of a [crowdfund](https://juicebox.money/success-stories/constitutiondao) or [governance decision](https://nouns.wtf/fork).

-In contrast with other forms of collective ownership in web3, such as [Community Governance](notes/primitives/patterns/Community%20Governance.md) or [Stakeholder Governance](notes/primitives/patterns/Stakeholder%20Governance.md), **Stakeholder Governance** prioritizes the rights and security of the Stakeholders (in this context, those who contribute resources such as money, labor, social capital or other forms of value to the common pool) over that of other entities (such as states, grantees, speculators, fans or customers) in the administration of shared resources.
+In contrast with other forms of collective ownership in web3, such as [Community Governance](notes/primitives/patterns/Community%20Governance.md) or [stakeholder-governance](notes/primitives/stakeholder-governance.md), **Stakeholder Governance** prioritizes the rights and security of the Stakeholders (in this context, those who contribute resources such as money, labor, social capital or other forms of value to the common pool) over that of other entities (such as states, grantees, speculators, fans or customers) in the administration of shared resources.

 ## Benefits of web3 Stakeholder Governance